Mattia Zaccagni

-Mattia Zaccagni ([matˈtiːa ddzakˈkaɲɲi]; born 16 June 1995) is an Italian professional footballer who plays as a midfielder or striker for Serie A side Lazio and the Italy national team.
+Mattia Zaccagni ([matˈtiːa ddzakˈkaɲɲi]; born 16 June 1995) is an Italian professional footballer who plays as a left winger or attacking midfielder for Serie A club Lazio, whom he captains, and the Italy national team.

 Club career

 Zaccagni made his professional debut in the Lega Pro for Venezia on 10 September 2014 in a game against Südtirol.

 He made his Serie A debut for Verona on 23 September 2015 as a 75th-minute substitute for Jacopo Sala in a 1–0 loss against Internazionale.